 Here are some sites we’re recommending for free, open-source 360° photos.

-- Equirectangular.
+- Flickr.
 Great collection of panoramic images you can use to build your examples this week.

 - Pixexid.
 Free stock photo site with a large collection of 360 photos.

 - Unsplash.
 The standard for stock photos has a solid collection of 360° images.

 Here are four of the most popular 360° cameras:

 This week, your challenge is to share an example using Storyline’s 360° image feature.
 Since this is a new feature, anything you share will benefit the community.
 Here are some ideas you can consider using for your examples: